-- The Scaddabush restaurant in Etobicoke that opened on November 28, 2017 and the Reds restaurant in Mississauga that opened on December 11, 2017 will be added to Royalty Pooled Restaurants on January 1, 2019. - Subsequent to Q2 2018, SIR completed partial renovations at the Jack Astor's location in Kingston, Ontario. - As at March 22, 2017, the date of this MD&A, SIR has one commitment to lease a property in the Mimico neighbourhood of Etobicoke, Ontario upon which it plans to build one new Scaddabush restaurant.
+- The Scaddabush restaurant in Etobicoke that opened on November 28, 2017 and the Reds restaurant in Mississauga that opened on December 11, 2017 will be added to Royalty Pooled Restaurants on January 1, 2019. - As at June 20, 2018, the date of this MD&A, SIR has one commitment to lease a property in the Mimico neighbourhood of Etobicoke, Ontario upon which it plans to build one new Scaddabush restaurant.
 There can be no assurance that this restaurant will be opened or will become part of Royalty Pooled Restaurants. - SIR continues to focus on sustaining and growing existing restaurant sales and profits while effectively managing costs.
 SIR carefully monitors economic conditions, competitive actions, and consumer confidence, and considers new restaurant developments and renovations to existing restaurants where appropriate.
 Based on its assessment of these conditions, the timing of new restaurant construction and renovations, as well as related opening schedules, will be reviewed regularly by SIR and adjusted as necessary.